Some people like fish.

 I like chocolate.

 It tastes better.
 And it’s just as good for you.
-When it contains, fish.
+Especially when it contains fish.
 I know, ewww!
 Let me start again.

 Salmon, shrimps and lobster (I know they’re not all fish, but you get the point) are so healthy because they contain astaxanthin, the antioxidant that gives them their pinkish/reddish colour.

 And now chocolate has it too.
 Estechoc, a new bar of dark chocolate I’ve recently discovered during a wine tasting (ah the cool life of beauty bloggers 🙂 ) is loaded with astaxanthin.